Funatiq/gossip/README.md

 ## Using gossip

-To use gossip clone this repository and check out the submodule *cudahelpers* by calling `submodule update --init include/cudahelpers`.
+To use gossip clone this repository and check out the submodule *hpc_helpers* by calling `git submodule update --init include/hpc_helpers`.
 Include the header [gossip.cuh](include/gossip.cuh) in your project which provides all communication primitives.
 To parse transfer plans make use of the [plan parser](include/plan_parser.hpp) which can be compiled as a separate unit like in the example [Makefile](Makefile).

 ## Examples